karetkaz/Cmpl/extras/Reference/Usage.md

 ### run

->cmpl -run test.lang.ci
+>cmpl -run test.ci

-When the application is started in run mode it executes the compiled code at full speed.
+When the application is started in **run** mode, the compiled code is executed at full speed.

 ### debug

->cmpl -debug test.lang.ci
+>cmpl -debug test.ci

-When the application is started in debug mode it executes the compiled code, and in case an error is raised, it will pause the execution inside the debugger.
+When the application is started in **debug** mode, the compiled code is executed with some additional checks.
+In case of an error, the debugger will pause the execution of the code at the fault location.

 ### profile

->cmpl -profile test.lang.ci
+>cmpl -profile test.ci

-When the application is started in profile mode it executes the compiled code, and collects the execution time of invoked functions.
-When the execution finishes, the collected data is dumped to the console.
+When the application is started in **profile** mode, the compiled code is executed and measured.
+When the execution finishes, the collected data is dumped to the to the console, or to the specified file.

 ### debug with breakpoints